 Reach out to the professionals at New City Insurance in San Diego for more information on the different types of benchmarking consulting and which one may benefit your business the most.
 Since our founding in 2008, we have been dedicated to helping clients obtain customized, high-quality insurance and employee benefits solutions.

 At New City, we invest substantial resources in benchmarking plan designs across a variety of industries.
-We can provide you with industry-specific plans and average employer contribution amounts so that you may deliver tailored benefits packages to all of your employees.
+We can provide HR managers with industry-specific plans and average employer contribution amounts so that you may deliver tailored benefits packages to all of your employees.
 We always survey the market for data as part of this process, which will help you gain more workers and retain them year after year.
 Simply develop a vision for your business to change and succeed, and we will take care of the rest.
 Call New City Insurance today at (888) 210-2759 to learn more about our work or contact us online to request a consultation.